jmedzihorsky/qca.sim/README.md

 Its constituent functions include:
 - ***fsQCA.sim.inclcut***: a function written in R that returns QCA solutions for a given minimum frequency threshold and an arbitrarily large number of sufficiency inclusion score pairs.
+- ***fsQCA.sim***: a function written in R that returns QCA solutions for a range of minimum frequency thresholds and an arbitrarily large number of sufficiency inclusion score pairs.